drupal-composer/drupal-project/README.md

 ### Should I commit the scaffolding files?

-The [drupal-scaffold](https://github.com/drupal-composer/drupal-scaffold) plugin can download the scaffold files (like index.php, update.php, …) to the web/ directory of your project.
+The [Drupal Composer Scaffold](https://github.com/drupal/core-composer-scaffold) plugin can download the scaffold files (like index.php, update.php, …) to the web/ directory of your project.
 If you have not customized those files you could choose to not check them into your version control system (e.g. git).
 If that is the case for your project it might be convenient to automatically run the drupal-scaffold plugin after every install or update of your project.
 You can